RESTful-Drupal/restful/docs/api_url.md

 curl -H "access-token: YOUR_TOKEN" https://example.com/api/v1.3/articles/1
 ```

+* Note above that in the header the `access-token` is with a dash and not an underscore.

 ## Change request formatter

 By default Restful module allows for any **Content-type** requests by setting the ```Accept: */*```.
 This means that you can make requests in the format you want (of course if this format is available on the restful plugins).